VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases a small program with a drink water target of 2.5 Liters.
+This project showcases a movie app created with CSS and the MovieDB API.